wrp1002/Arduino-Wifi-Motion-Sensor/README.md

 # Arduino-Wifi-Motion-Sensor

-Used with the Homebridge Http Advanced Motion Sensor plugin
+Used with the Homebridge Http Advanced Motion Sensor plugin using ESP8266